agathegaudillat-commits/Solar-Panel/README.md

 ### Compile and Run the C Code

 This part is handled automatically by the MATLAB code.
+Make sure that the file **pv_efficiency.c** is located in the same folder.
-If the code runs correctly, it will generate three CSV files containing the cell efficiency data for each year (2022, 2023, and 2024).
+If the code runs correctly, it will generate three CSV files containing the cell efficiency data for the years **2022, 2023, and 2024**.
+You do not need to open VS Code or any other application to execute this step.

 ## Project Structure